freedict/website/README.md

         -   Clone <https://github.com/freedict/tools> (if not done already) and set the environment variable `FREEDICT_TOOLS` to point to this directory.
-        -   Initalise a configuration like explained on
+        -   Initialise a configuration like explained on
             <https://github.com/freedict/fd-dictionaries/wiki/FreeDict-HOWTO-%E2%80%93-FreeDict-Build-System>,
             most important is the `api_output_path`
         -   Fetch <https://freedict.org/freedict-database.json> and save it to